torbenmoeller/pluvial/content/post/hello-world/index.md

 What would be better than writing a "Hello, World!" post?

 Print "Hello, World!" in every language I used!
-(I admit Docker and Terraform are not a languages, but they're still cool)
+(I have to admit Docker and Terraform are not languages, but they're still cool)

 Bash
 {{< highlight bash >}}